 For those intending to embark on this procedure it is prudent to seek specialist advice from lawyers and surveyors, as this is a civil court procedure which will require compliance with the Civil Procedure Rules.
 Additionally, there are cost implications where a landlord is able to successfully resist an application.

 Leaseholders should take all possible steps to ensure their chosen advisor has full knowledge and experience of the legislation, practices and procedures.
-While LEASE does not recommend any particular professional advisor, lists of solicitors and surveyors claiming expertise in the legislation are available from our website.

 Before an application for an acquisition order can be made, the qualifying tenants must serve a Preliminary Notice on the landlord in (under section 27 of the 1987 Act).